- Do Rise courses use responsive design?

 Rise courses can’t be exported.
 Rise is a holistic online training system.
 You can create courses, enroll learners, and track their progress—all in Rise!
 Learn more.

 Can I import courses into Rise from my LMS?

-We currently support the import of Storyline and SCORM packages.
+We currently support importing SCORM content from any authoring app and tracking learners' results in Rise.
 We don’t support importing courses from an LMS or the import of AICC, xAPI (Tin Can API), or cmi5 packages.